01mf02/jaq/README.md

   in jaq, it is `[]`.
   However, this can be emulated in jaq by setting an alias such as `alias jaq="jaq -L ~ -L \`which jaq\`/../lib/jq -L \`which jaq\`/../lib"`.
-  Furthermore, jq expands `~` and `$ORIGIN` at the beginning of search paths, whereas jaq does not perform such an expansion.